An interpretable machine learning system for colorectal cancer diagnosis from pathology slides: Methods

 {Let $\mathcal{T}$ be the original set of tiles, and $\mathcal{T}_s$ be the original set of tiles from the slide $s$, the former is composed by a union of the latter of all the slides (Eq.~\ref{equation:union_of_tile_set}).
 We propose to map $\mathcal{T}$ to a smaller set of tiles $\mathcal{M}$ without affecting the overall performance and behaviour of the trained algorithm.}

 The model trained in a fully supervised task, previously described, provides a good estimation of the utility of each tile.
 Hence, we utilise the function ($\Phi$) learned by the model to compute the predicted severity of each tile.
-As will be shown below, the weakly-supervised method utilises only the five most severe tiles per slide to train in each epoch.
-As such, we select M tiles per slide (M=200 in our experimental setup) utilising a Top-k function (with k set to 200) to be retained for the weakly-supervised training.
+In other words, $\Phi$ represents the supervised model already trained.
+We select M tiles per slide (M=200 in our experimental setup) utilising a Top-k function (with k set to 200) to be retained for the weakly-supervised training.
 As indicated by the results presented in the following sections, the value of M was selected in accordance with a trade-off between information lost and training time.
 This is formalised in Eq.~\ref{equation:sampled_set}.

 For instance, in the CRS10K dataset, the total number of tiles after sampling would be at most 2,099,200, which represents a reduction of 6.46$\times$ when compared to the total number of slides.
 Despite this upper bound on the number of tiles, there are WSI samples that contain less than M tiles, and as such, they remain unsampled and the actual total number of tiles after sampling is potentially lower.
 During the evaluation and test time, there is no sampling.